SpectoLabs/hoverfly/docs/reference/api.md

 ```

 ## GET /api/v2/hoverfly/destination
-Gets the current destination for the running instance of Hoverfly.
+Gets the current destination setting for the running instance of Hoverfly.

+### Example response body
 ```
 {
     destination: "."
 }
 ```

 ## PUT /api/v2/hoverfly/destination
-Puts the new destination and overwrites current destination for the running instance of Hoverfly.
-This requires a JSON body on the request.
+Sets a new destination for the running instance of Hoverfly, overwriting the existing destination setting.

+### Example request body

 ```
 {